Colour aerial photograph of the Kodak factory complex and surrounding suburb at Coburg, 1965.

 Description of Content

-Photograph of an aerial view of a factory complex.
-In the foreground of the image is suburban housing and cleared land.
-The factory complex is mid ground in the image.
-To the left is a multi-storey building with a car park in front.
-Behind this is a row of single storey buildings.
-To the far right are water cooling towers.
-In the background and to the left of the image is suburban housing and an open tract of land.
+Aerial view of a factory complex and surrounding suburbia.
+In the foreground of the image is suburban housing.
+The factory complex is to the rear of the image.
+To the right is a multi-storey building with a car park in front.
+Behind this is a row of single storey hanger style buildings.
+To the left of the complex is a chimney and water cooling towers.
+In the background of the image is suburban housing and an open tract of land.

 Donation from Kodak (Australasia) Pty Ltd, Ms. Kate Metcalf - Kodak (Australasia) Pty Ltd, 2005